-Stage one (Comply or Explain)
+Responding at Stage One (Comply or Explain)

-Complaints will be completed within a maximum of 20 working days from the date submitted unless we explain why we cannot complete the complaints investigation within that time frame.
-If the complaint is more complex we will add an additional 10 days to the investigation.
+Complaints will be completed within a maximum of 20 working days from the date of acknowledgement.
+This is unless we explain why we cannot complete the complaint investigation within that time frame, and agree a date with you for completion of the complaint investigation.